|

 The album kicks off with a bouncy and introspective look at his experience.
 Certain lyrics on the introductory joint really stand out as some of the album's best like "I'm trying to get it right for my daughter and my son, the more you want success, the harder it will come" and "Muhammad in the night of mirage, except I'm not a prophet, just a man fighting his war."
 His voice of hustle and struggle usually comes off as sincere despite previous reflections of himself.

 On "Ay-Ay (Southside Accent)", Musab sacrifices hot verses for a corny hook--it is one of the few moments in which the audience gets too much of The Slick when he states, "Because we don't play, Ay!
 We like to say 'Ay!
 Got niggaz runnin' around sayin' Ay, Ay!".
 What is supposed to be an ode to his pimp style loses some of it's steam with this, yet the funky, distorted guitar grooves coupled with a particularly nice start up verse do enough to save it from mediocrity.
-The best efforts stray away from the over-glorification of the hustle and stick to the cold hard realities of it.
+Sab does manage to stray from the played out subject matters of most gangster rap music.
+"I Won't Die" and "Baaang" are decidedly aggressive, but surprisingly stress the music and life more than bloodshed and death.
+The latter is a soul-influenced anthem with clanking piano keys.

 The low-key "Confessions of Mr. Slick" is the real highlight of the album as it replaces Sab's sometimes iffy choruses with a smooth sample.
 More importantly, 'Confessions' focuses on his very specific experience as a hustler.
-It focuses more on how he can better himself, rather than being a typical narcissistic rap tracks.
+It focuses more on how he can better himself, rather than typical narcissistic rap tracks.
 The album continues to surprise as the seemingly stereotypical "Kool Aid (Gettoe Juice)" unfolds with a Zeppelin sample.
 The beat does not hold up throughout the entire track, but it is a creative attempt nonetheless.

 Musab has a pretty smooth flow and for the most part his rhymes are tightly written.
 He may not belong with the punch-line wordsmiths that consist of Hiero Imperium and he definitely would not sound at home with the boys from Rhymesayers.
 Whether a pimp or not, the man raps compelling stories over mostly solid beats and that is all that most people can ask for.
-In fact, there is not a single track on "The Slicks Box" that absolutely needs to be removed and there are not many that will blow you away either.
+In fact, there is not a single track on "The Slicks Box" that absolutely needs to be removed and there are not many that will blow you away.
 Musab has gleaming moments that show great potential as he continues to tread his long journey in the rap game.

 Music Vibes: 7 of 10 Lyric Vibes: 7.5 of 10 TOTAL Vibes: 7 of 10

-Originally posted: June 19, 2007; revised: June 26, 2007
+Originally posted: June 19, 2007

 source: www.RapReviews.com